 - The Grandparent scam – Scammers target people with phone calls, emails, or Facebook messages saying that a loved one is in trouble.
 They’ve either been arrested or injured and money is required right now for either bail or medical treatment.
 When I worked in news we covered cases where grandparents had lost thousands of dollars this way.

-- The Blackmail scam – I covered this scam last week, but it doesn’t hurt to mention it again.
+- The Blackmail scam – I mentioned a form of this targeting children in another article, but it sure doesn’t hurt to mention it again.
 Crooks contact you via email saying that they have compromising photos or evidence that you’ve viewed porn on your computer.
 They also state that they have part of your username (which they often do, but just part).
 They demand payment in Bitcoin or gift cards or they will make that information public.
 These crooks don’t have your information.
 They’ve probably obtained part of your username or password by hacking a site that you use.
 Most sites don’t store full usernames and passwords in the same place.
-I would change my username and passwords, but I wouldn’t worry and I certainly wouldn’t give these pieces of garbage money.
+I would change my username and passwords, but I wouldn’t worry, and I certainly wouldn’t give these pieces of garbage money.